ferdamano/code-demo/README.md

-# code-demo
+# cooode-demo

-Code-demo is a personal web-based code editor built in react-js with instant demo that tests and showcases HTML and CSS code.
+Cooode-demo is a personal web-based code editor built in react-js with instant demo that tests and showcases HTML and CSS code.

   - Type some code snippets
   - HTML & CSS